 We found 3 systematic reviews (Lassiter and Parsons, 2016; Lewis and Wilson, 2017; Woodward et al., 2017) and 2 meta-analysis (Pantalone et al., 2020; Rooney et al., 2018) in our review.

-Woodward et al. tried to identify a set of resilience resources among MSM burdened with minority stress and psychosocial condition in order to improve HIV prevention.
+Woodward et al. aimed to identify a set of resilience resources among MSM burdened with minority stress and psychosocial condition in order to improve HIV prevention.
 They included 20 in their reviews and identified 31 resilience resources, with social support and incomes as the two most frequently cited.
-Of note, most of these resources were associated with a lower HIV risk.
+Of note, most of these resources were associated with a lower HIV risk. reference

-Lassiter et al. wanted to propose a framework to include religion and spirituality into HIV research with MSM.
-They found that religion and spirituality had mixed effect on syndemic conditions but could be more beneficial for MSM of color than for white MSM.
-Of note, they only included 9 as these two factors were very sparse in syndemic literature.
+Lassiter et al. aimed to propose a framework to include religion and spirituality into HIV research with MSM.
+They found that religion and spirituality had a mixed effect on syndemic conditions but could be more beneficial for MSM of color than for white MSM.
+Of note, they only included 9 studies as these two factors were very sparse in syndemic literature.
+Reference

-Lewis et al. sought to examine the HIV prevalence and associated risk behaviors among migrant and ethnic minority MSM in North America and Europe.
+Lewis et al. sought to examine the HIV prevalence and associated risky behaviors among migrant and ethnic minority MSM in North America and Europe.
 They found high rates of HIV prevalence and associated risk factors and proposed that transnational migration could be part of a syndemic.
+Reference

-In their meta-analysis, Rooney et al. tried to determine the syndemic conditions associated with sexual compulsivity among MSM and to compute the mean effect size as well as if this effect varied as a function of the type of syndemic conditions.
+In their meta-analysis, Rooney et al. studied the syndemic conditions associated with sexual compulsivity among MSM, they computed the mean effect size as well as whether this effect varied depending on the type of syndemic conditions present.
 They included 36 papers and found that sexual compulsivity was significantly associated with 7 syndemic conditions (anxiety, depression, CSA, alcohol use, substance use, IPV and sexual risk behaviors).
-The two strongest associations were with depression and anxiety.
+The two strongest associations were with depression and anxiety. reference

 Finally, Pantalone et al. sought to have a better understanding of the state of interventions co-targeting interconnected syndemic conditions and HIV-related health behaviors of MSM.
 They included 43 studies and found a small significant positive effect of combined behavioral interventions to improve mental health, substance use, alcohol use and sexual risk behaviors, with significant heterogeneity.
-Interestingly, a greater number of sessions (at least 9) and individual rather than group interventions showed greater efficacy.
+Interestingly, a greater number of sessions (at least 9) and individual rather than group interventions showed greater efficacy. reference

 How is the concept of interaction explored in syndemic research applied to MSM?